qaisjp/comm2-report/chapters/2-bg/1-comm1.md

     ![A warning is shown twice and does not stand out.](chapters/2-bg/assets/comm1-registration-error.png){#fig:comm1-registration-error}

 - The logout landing page shows links in the navigation bar that should only be shown to logged in users, as shown in [@fig:comm1-logout].
-This is can confuse t he user into thinking that the logout process failed.
+This can confuse the user into thinking that the logout process failed.

     ![The navigation bar shows incorrect links on the logout page.](chapters/2-bg/assets/comm1-logout.png){#fig:comm1-logout}